Get all the latest data for Spain

 Which banks are most foreigner-friendly in Spain in 2026?

-The single most important feature that makes these banks more foreigner-friendly is their English-speaking support in key coastal and city branches, combined with experience handling foreign income documentation.
+The feature that makes these banks more foreigner-friendly is their experience with non-resident paperwork, foreign income documents, coastal buyers, and international client teams.

 We actually have a specific document about how to get a mortgage as a foreigner in our pack covering real estate in Spain.